wdeasy/byoc.ninja/README.md

 - use angular / json to update the server list instead of page refreshes.

-If you do not want this to run in a subdirectory, you will need to edit the following files:
+If you do not want this to run in /servers subdirectory, you will need to edit the following files:

 >app/assets/javascripts/servers.js
 >change /servers/servers #servers to /servers #servers